 Our vision is to develop confident, hardworking and resilient individuals who aspire to achieve their full potential.
 We will do this by providing a challenging, positive, consistent and supportive learning environment for all students where achievements are celebrated and opportunities to develop are explored.

 Throughout Key Stage 3, we seek to build on student knowledge year by year to guide students to understand that authorial intention is key to being able to critically appreciate a text.
-We have created a curriculum that clearly demonstrates visible and necessary links between Key Stage 3 and Key Stage 4, by supporting students to begin to comprehend and explore a series of fundamental, universal and timeless themes which influence us as members of society; for example, class divide, gender boundaries, abuse of power and relationships.
-In Year 7 and 8 students participate in our innovative 21st century ATL programme which has English subject knowledge at its core and allows students to learn in a transdisciplinary curriculum.
+We have created a spiral curriculum that clearly demonstrates visible and necessary links between Key Stage 3 and Key Stage 4, by supporting students to begin to comprehend and explore a series of fundamental, universal and timeless themes which influence us as members of society; for example, class divide, gender boundaries, abuse of power and relationships.

 Key Stage 4